cisagov/cool-images-vmimport/README.md

-Terraform code to create resources needed to use the [AWS VM Import/Export feature](https://docs.aws.amazon.com/vm-import/latest/userguide/what-is-vmimport.html) in the Images (Production) account in the COOL.
+Terraform code to create resources needed to use the [AWS VM Import/Export feature](https://docs.aws.amazon.com/vm-import/latest/userguide/what-is-vmimport.html) in the Images account in the COOL.
 This includes the `vmimport` service role and the `Images-VMImportExportAccess` role.

 The `vmimport` service role is required by the VM Import/Export feature as specified in the